MrAsterisco/homebridge-hisense-tv/README.md

 **Done**!
 As always, you can repeat the steps above if you have multiple TVs to add.
 Please note that each TV will have a different Setup Code logged in Homebridge.

-# Status
-This plugin is **under active development**, but most of the features are ready to be used.
-There might edge cases that are not supported or not handled correctly, please see below.

 ## Issues
 This plugin has been developed and tested running Homebridge on Ubuntu Linux 20.04 and macOS Monterey with a Hisense 50AE7010F.
 If your configuration differs, the steps below may not be a 100% accurate: even if the general idea is the same *(pair the TV, add it to Home, use it)*, your mileage may vary.